Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 - ATM charges.
 If you travel a lot, you might end up paying a lot in ATM fees since most local credit unions don’t have ATMs across the country.
 Some — like NYUFCU — get around this by having co-op ATMs across the country, though that’s more the exception than the rule.

 - Online banking.
-Many credit unions still have limited online banking options — they’re best for person-to-person transactions.
+Many credit unions still have limited online banking options — they’re good for person-to-person transactions.
 If you like having a teller who remembers your name, your local credit union could be what you’re looking for.

 - Bank account options.
 While credit unions typically offer a wide range of personal loans, your options might be more limited when it comes to that bank account you have to open to qualify.
 If you have a specific bank account in mind, you might not have as much luck with a credit union.